 4. Next, start hot gluing seashells all around the top of the bottle.
 Start with your smallest shells, and make the shells larger as you move down the bottle.
 As I moved down the bottle I chose to have the shells become more spaced out so you could see the pretty blue bottle.

-5. Before I glued seashells near the bottle of the bottle, I painted on more decoupage medium in a pretty design and added more sand to it.
-Then I glued some seashells on top of this
+5. Before I glued seashells near the bottom of the bottle, I painted on more decoupage medium in a pretty design and added more sand to it.
+Then I glued some seashells on top of this.

 6. To make the candle holder, save and clean a lid from a vegetable or soup can.
 Next, remove the metal cup with comes with standard tea light candles.
 Center this metal cup on the metal soup can lid.
 Drill a small hole through the center of the tea light candle holder, through the soup can lid.
 Then, screw a metal screw through this hole, starting with the metal tea light holder and going on through the soup can lid.
 Once the screw is poking through, twist a cork on to the end of the screw and continue to twist the screw until it is flush with the metal tea light holder and it completely through the cork.
 Alternatively, you could also just glue these parts together.
 I chose to screw them so it would be very strong.